tomcam/ec2-linux2-ami/docs/README.md

-## Creating an Amazon Linux 2 instance and configuring it to run Golang programs
+# Creating an Amazon Linux 2 instance and configuring it to run Golang programs

+## TODO
+* Learn how to get SSL certificate

 Shows how create a simple Amazon Linux 2 running Golang, using the default Go web server, in a simple web app.